Henry County, Martinsville, Patrick County court report: Jan. 19

 Henry County General District Court

-A judge sent to circuit court a charge of possession/transport of a weapon by a violent felon against Matthew James Griggs of Axton.
+A judge sent to circuit court a charge of possession/transportation of a weapon by a violent felon against Matthew James Griggs of Axton.
 The offense allegedly happened Oct.
 18.

 A judge sent to circuit court a charge of burglary at night to commit felony against Deangelo Montae Howard of Martinsville.
 The offense allegedly happened Oct.
 22.